rpearce/react-static/README.md

-# WORK-IN-PROGRESS (AS IS THE README)

 # react-static
-React static site generator framework for Node.js
+React static site generator framework for Node.js.

 ## What is this?
 This project exists as a static site generator that utilizes React components for markup but, unlike other static site generators, also generates the client-side React JavaScript to allow the linking between pages to be incredibly fast out of the box.
 This means you'll also be able to have any other fancy client-side-oriented React bundled, as well.